krvsc/Portfolio/README.md

-# Portfolio
-This repo contains my portfolio.
+### It contains all the files for my Portfile.
+I have used hugo themes.